handijk/async-iterators-combine/README.md

 `race` yields an output value when any async iterator yields a value untill all async iterators are done.
 To change the default behavior and stop when as soon as the first async iterator is done pass `{ lazy: true }` as the second argument.
+To also yield the index of the yielded async iterator pass `{ yieldIndex: true }` as the second argument.

 ```js
 import { race } from 'async-iterators-combine';